Listen to a KUNM radio feature

 EKCO 2009 - present

-2020, Women and Power, Valerie Martinez, Shelle Sanchez, Tanesia Hale-Jones, Michelle Otero and Elsa Menendez, using the words of 100 New Mexico women leaders and change-makers.
+2020, "I'm Going to Be a Landscape," Valerie Martinez, Shelle Sanchez, Tanesia Hale-Jones, Michelle Otero and Elsa Menendez, using the words of 100 New Mexico women leaders and change-makers who wrote about power.
 June-September 2020.

-2018, Culture/Shift, Valerie Martinez, Maiyah King, Michelle Otero, Monica Sanchez perform for the opening ceremony of the US Department of Arts and Culture national convening of artists, organizers, and to shape a culture of empathy, equity, and belonging.
+2018, "Burque o Burque: Atom & Eva," Valerie Martinez, Maiyah King, Michelle Otero, Monica Sanchez perform for the opening ceremony of the US Department of Arts and Culture national convening of artists, organizers, and to shape a culture of empathy, equity, and belonging.
 November, 2018.

-2017 & 2018, "Women on War," Valerie Martinez, Shelle Sanchez, Tanesia Hale-Jones, Caroline LeBlanc--a spoken word/poetry performances based on interviews with military women who served in Iraq and Afghanistan.
+2017 & 2018, "In the World of And," Valerie Martinez, Shelle Sanchez, Tanesia Hale-Jones, Caroline LeBlanc--a spoken word/poetry performances based on interviews with military women who served in Iraq and Afghanistan.
 Tricklock Theater Lab, March 2017, Museum of the American Military Family August 2018.

 2016, "No One Told Us," Valerie Martinez, Tanesia Hale-Jones, Michelle Otero and Shelle Sanchez in collaboration with Romy Keegan (Maple Street Dance Space), Lisa Nevada (SHIFT Dance), Jacqueline Garcia (Jacqueline Garcia Dance Company) and Pilar Leto, performed with dancers Mercedes "Ana" Arechiga Gonzalez, Sonia Bologa, Nicole Corpion,Kaitlin Innis and Romy Keegan (dancers).
 Choreography: Jacqueline Garcia, Romy Keegan, Pilar Leto and Lisa Nevada.